-Quantitative Reasoning: Apply quantitative reasoning to describe or explain phenomena.
+Quantitative Reasoning: Apply quantitative reasoning and appropriate mathematics to describe or explain phenomena in the natural world.

-Scientific Inquiry: Apply knowledge of the scientific process to integrate and synthesize information, solve problems, and formulate research questions.
+Scientific Inquiry: Apply knowledge of the scientific process to integrate and synthesize information, solve problems, and formulate research questions and hypotheses; easily use and understand the language of the sciences and use it to participate in the discourse of science and explain how scientific knowledge is discovered and validated.